hulkiedo17/hulkiedo17/README.md

 # Hi, I'm a Hulkiedo:
 My name is Artem, i'm a C Developer (System programmer).

-In future, i'm planning to learn linux kernel development.
+In future, i'm planning to learn linux kernel internals, and then linux kernel development.

 <p>
   <table="right">